 Proposals for three classes of research and education projects—differing in scope and goals—are supported through the CPS program:

 - Small projects may request a total budget of up to $500,000 for a period of up to 3 years.
 They are well suited to emerging new and innovative ideas that may have high impact on the field of CPS.
-There is no deadline for Small projects.

 - Medium projects may request a total budget ranging from $500,001 to $1,200,000 for a period of up to 3 years.
 They are well suited to multi-disciplinary projects that accomplish clear goals requiring integrated perspectives spanning the disciplines.
-There is no deadline for Medium Projects.

 - Frontier projects must address clearly identified critical CPS challenges that cannot be achieved by a set of smaller projects.
 Furthermore, Frontier projects should also look to push the boundaries of CPS well beyond today's systems and capabilities.
 Funding may be requested for a total of $1,200,001 to $7,000,000 for a period of 4 to 5 years.
 Note that the Frontier projects have a specific deadline.